aghiuru/RoboND-DeepLearning-Project/writeup.md

 ##### Future improvements

-Because I ran the training until I got the first passing score (ran out of AWS credit), I think the network could be improved by tuning the parameters some more.

-Once in a while, you get a different person wearing a piece of clothing that looks red, and that part of the person is identified as being part of the target, obviously the other parts are not.
-This wrong identification makes me think that the network could be improved by either adding another encoding layer or something like max pooling so even if one part of the body is red, it's ignored if the most of the other parts are not.
+Camera resolution could be improved in order to provide a more detailed view of what's in front of the drone.
+More samples could be recorded for both training and validation sets in order to improve the accuracy of the model.
+More layers could be added for an even deeper encoding of the given samples.

+Of course, none of these will work without also re-training the neural network.
+Running the training for more epochs would also improve the accuracy of the model.